Teething – Separating Fact from Fiction

-There is no scientific evidence that amber beads contain succinic acid, which is supposed to provide a painkilling (analgesic) action.
+There is also no peer-reviewed, scientific evidence base that proves amber beads release succinic acid (which is supposed to provide a painkilling action) as it would need to be heated to at least 200C or that the succinic acid could be absorbed through the mouth.
 However, biting on the beads will place pressure on the gums and decrease inflammation via the same action as teething rings.

 As a parent, it is difficult to see your little one experiencing any kind of pain and very natural to seek methods to reduce their discomfort.
 However, teething is a natural bodily process that we all go through and the actual symptoms of teething are very short-lived.
 TLC, paracetamol and teething rings are the only proven methods of helping your child.